 Really top-notch coffees get compared to wine all the time, with regard to the nuance expressed in their flavors, the effect that terroir has on a profile, even the language we use to describe them, saying what we find “on the nose” and talking about “mouthfeel” and “acidity.”

-Some coffees lend themselves to this diversity of flavor than others.
-Typically, the more complex and nuanced a coffee’s description, the more variation you’ll find when you present it through different styles of brew.
+Typically, the more complex and nuanced a coffee's description, the more variation you'll find when you present it through different styles of brew.
 Lower-altitude or very chocolaty/nutty coffees with less fruitiness—Brazils, for instance, or coffees from Nicaragua, Hawaii and even Indonesia— will tend to show less nuance from method to method.
-Instead, choose a coffee that has a range of tasting notes something that combines sugars (caramel, toffee, molasses) with notes of stone fruit or citrus, and which also has a little something extra — tamarind, tropical fruit, floral characteristics, even a little bit of herbaceousness — to create a little depth to the profile.
+Instead, choose a coffee that has a range of tasting notes something that combines sugars (caramel, toffee, molasses) with notes of stone fruit or citrus, and which also has a little something extra—tamarind, tropical fruit, floral characteristics, even a little bit of herbaceousness—to create a little depth to the profile.
 Colombian coffees from Huila, Cauca, or Nariño are great; Kenyans that skew toward tropical fruit or currants, too.

 Generally speaking, here are some guidelines for a few different brews, as well as what you can expect to experience in the cup.
 Why stop at one?
 Try all four and compare flavor notes—you'll never bother with a wine tasting ever again.
 (Ok, that's probably not true.
 But it will jazz up your morning routine a little bit.)